rally-carlos/notes/stackedit/Scratch/Artifactory ACL Issue.md

 ```

 ### Impacts
-* Production impacting
+* Production stability
    The actifiact can be unexpectedly changed.
 That would be difficult to discover and resolve durning a TPS.
+* Security posture

-* Repositories are not longer updating correctly the result is that patches, including security, are not longer being recieved.
+  * Repositories would not longer update correctly and miss patches.
+  *

 ## Potential Solutions